 Q: You’re also a tattoo artist and visual artist.
 How does that tie into your music?

-A: I don't want to be one thing.
-I just want to be able to do whatever I want to do.
-If I get bored with music, I'm gonna go paint.
-If I get bored with that, I'll do a tattoo for a friend.
-There are so many different ways to express yourself.
-You don't need to just be one thing.
+A: I don’t want to be one thing.
+If I get bored with music, I’m gonna go paint.
+If I get bored with that, I’ll do a tattoo for a friend.
+You don’t need to just be one thing.

 Q: How many songs did you record for this project before narrowing it down?

-A: I probably recorded a total of 30 songs for this album.
-A lot of the process was figuring out what songs go with what, what I'm actually feeling, what's getting in the way of me being able to get that message across.
-Anything that I felt was in the way, I just put it on the backburner.
+A: I probably recorded about 30 songs.
+A lot of the process was figuring out what I’m actually feeling and what’s getting in the way of the message.
+Anything that felt off I put on the backburner.
 I want everything to flow.
-It starts off strong with a more upbeat vibe because that's what people are used to with my music, but then it gets deeper.
+It starts off more upbeat but then it gets deeper.

 Q: What’s the album about?

-A: It's not really about anybody.
-It's about me looking into my character and who I am.
-It's me trying to understand where I'm at in life.
-I've always struggled with a lot of things, and this project is kind of me battling — not battling, but just trying to understand it all.
+A: It’s not really about anybody.
+It’s about me looking into who I am and where I’m at in life.
+I’ve always struggled with a lot of things, and this project is me trying to understand it all.

 Q: Do you feel like you’ve fully tapped into your potential yet?

-A: No. I'm just getting more comfortable with myself now, and it took me a while.
-I'm already 50 tracks deep and I feel like I still haven't reached the point where I can fully let go.
-I'm still learning, still progressing every day.
-The learning curve is always gonna be there.
-It's not about the outcome 100%.
-It's also about the journey and the process.
-Not just what you're doing, but what you learn about yourself.
-And this project has taught me a lot about myself.
-So it's really important to me.
+A: No. I’m just getting more comfortable with myself now.
+I’m already 50 tracks deep and I still haven’t reached the point where I can fully let go.
+I’m still learning.
+It’s not just about the outcome, it’s about what you learn about yourself.
+And this project has taught me a lot.